Infineon/mtb-example-ota-mqtt/README.md

 The MCUboot-based bootloader application includes a sample public key (*cypress-test-ec-p256.pub*) under the *\<MCUboot>/keys* directory and the OTA MQTT application includes a sample private key (*cypress-test-ec-p256.pem*) under the *\<mtb_shared>/ota-bootloader-abstraction/\<tag>/scripts/mcuboot/keys* directory.
 Both the *\<MCUboot>/keys* and *\<mtb_shared>/ota-bootloader-abstraction/\<tag>/scripts/mcuboot/keys* directories **must have the same pair of keys**.
 Otherwise image (primary/secondary) validation fails; the MCUboot-based bootloader application prints a message "MCUBoot Bootloader found none of bootable images".

 **Do not use this key pair in your end product.** See [Generating a key pair](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#generating-a-key-pair) for generating a new key pair.
-Once you generated the key pair, copy the keys to the both *\<MCUboot>/keys* and *\<mtb_shared>/ota-bootloader-abstraction/\<tag>/scripts/mcuboot/keys* directories.
+Once you generated the key pair, copy the keys to both the *\<MCUboot>/keys* and *\<mtb_shared>/ota-bootloader-abstraction/\<tag>/scripts/mcuboot/keys* directories.

 > **Note:** See [Security](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#security) to learn more about the image authentication feature of MCUboot.

 Currently this code example uses the TLS v1.2.
-To use the TLS v1.3, uncomment the MBEDTLS_SSL_PROTO_TLS1_3 and FORCE_TLS_VERSION MBEDTLS_SSL_VERSION_TLS1_3 defines in the mbedtls_user_config.h file.
+To use the TLS v1.3, uncomment the `MBEDTLS_SSL_PROTO_TLS1_3` and `FORCE_TLS_VERSION MBEDTLS_SSL_VERSION_TLS1_3` defines in the *mbedtls_user_config.h* file.
 However, note that the socket receive fails if the application establishes TLS v1.3 connection to a server where session tickets are enabled.
-This is due to a bug in third-party MBEDTLS library.
+This is due to a bug in third-party MbedTLS library.

 ### Resources and settings